Coronavirus (COVID-19): Kids & Medical Care During the Pandemic

 Article Translations: (Spanish)

-But kids still should see their doctors for well-child visits and other care.
+It's very important for kids to see their doctors as needed, for well-child visits and other care.
 Here's what parents should know about visiting the doctor during this time.

 Should Healthy Kids Still Go for Checkups?